Dry brushing furniture. Dry brushing is the easiest furniture painting technique. Get that gorgeous dry brushed painted furniture finish.

 Painting Vintage Hardware

-The original vintage hardware suits the desk perfectly, so its cleaned up for paint.
+You can often reuse the hardware with a painted piece of furniture.
+It just needs some cleaning and a bit of paint.
+The original vintage hardware suits the desk perfectly, so it’s cleaned up for paint.
 Here is my process for How to Clean, Prep & Paint Hardware.

 This combo makes the perfect metallic dark silver paint for the hardware.